TheMapleseed/cuBe/README.md

-# BlenderMCP
+# Blender + Cursor AI MCP = cuBe

 This package provides tools to install and configure the BlenderMCP addon for integrating Blender with Cursor AI through the Model Context Protocol (MCP).

-## What is BlenderMCP?
+## What is cuBe

-BlenderMCP is an addon for Blender that allows you to control Blender programmatically through a socket connection.
+cuBe is an addon for Blender that allows you to control Blender programmatically through a socket connection.
 This enables AI assistants like Cursor AI to create and manipulate 3D objects in Blender.

 ## Official Repository